octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 Ligo is meant for smart contract development and always yield Michelson code.
 The method for developing such smart contracts is pretty much always the same, and follows an order very close to the smart contract structure in Michelson:
-1. the parameter (or entrypoints): the entrypoints are defined into a variant, a type is defined for the input entrypoints,
+1. the **parameter** (or entrypoints): the entrypoints are defined into a variant, a type is defined for the input entrypoints,
-2. the storage: the storage is defined as a type.
+2. the **storage**: the storage is defined as a type.
 Usually, it is a record.
-3. the code: the main function dispatches the actions with a pattern matching.
+3. the **code**: the main function dispatches the actions with a pattern matching.
 The logic for each entrypoint is implemented in a function

-There has to be a *main* function, which dispatches the actions of the smart contract.
+There has to be a **main** function, which dispatches the actions of the smart contract.

 LIGO syntax was designed to help developers to build smart contracts by providing them with a syntax they are familiar with: the main difference with other languages is the way the code is built, and few technical limitations due to the blockchain particularities (randomness for instance).